-The unfortunate thing in the human world, is that while we might delight in new season fruits like apples etc, we all expect a lot of herbicides to be used (or at least expect our apples to have NO blemishes, as a result of pesticides and herbicides).
+The unfortunate thing in the human world is that while we might delight in new season fruits like apples etc, we all expect a lot of herbicides to be used (or at least expect our apples to have NO blemishes, as a result of pesticides and herbicides).
 And supermarkets seem to only select fruit for selling that looks all of the same for a specific brand of apple, or orange etc. And that is unlikely to vary throughout the season.
 Non Organic Navel oranges tend to look like navel oranges each and every year because of controlled cultivation, and pesticides.

-Organic fruit is known to be better for humans, but costs means that it makes up a very small percentage of sales.
+Organic fruit is known to be better for humans, but costs mean that it makes up a very small percentage of sales.
 However counter to the dog treat industry, organic fruit can look as unique and odd shaped within a batch as can be, and its thought to be more authentic (the opposite of mainstream non organic fruits).